geo-mac/Rioxx-development/model/rioxx-data-description.md

 In other words, `dc:identifier` is to be used to 'persistently identify' the resource, as per technical requirements arising from a growing number of policies, e.g. Plan S, UKRI Open Access Policy, etc. Meanwhile `dc:relation` encodes the *harvestable* location of the scholarly resource and `rioxxterms:version_of_record` encodes an idenitifier for the *VoR*.

-If the distinction between root and expression/actionable levels is to be coherently maintained, then encoding dc:identifier at the root level introduces inconsistency.
+If the distinction between root and expression/actionable levels is to be coherently maintained, then encoding dc:identifier at the root level potentially introduces inconsistency.

+Root level description pertains to the VoR.
+Inclusion of, say, a persistent identifier within `dc:identifier` resolving to a scholarly open repository

 ## 'Root' level vs. 'Expression/actionable' level